casualuser/elasticsearch-scylla/README.md

 # Mine data with Elasticsearch and ScyllaDB
 <p align=center>

-The purpose of this demo is to show how to feed data into Elasticsearch and Scylla from Twitter via Fluent.
-The Twitter app will search for a specific Twitter hashtag and send data to Scylla directly and to Elasticsearch via Fluent.
-This demo will run Fluentd, Elastisearch, Kibana, and the Scylla.
+The purpose of this demo is to show how to feed data from Twitter into Elasticsearch and Scylla via Fluent for data analytics purposes.
+The Twitter app will search for a specific Twitter hashtag and feed data into Scylla and Elasticsearch at the same time for real time data analytics.
+Since the data will be permanently stored in Scylla, you can always transfer the data back to Elastic Search for future analysis.

 ### Architecture